Table of Contents

 - Structure:

-- Outer pleural membrane contacts thoracic lining.
+- The outer pleural membrane lines the thoracic cavity.

-- Inner pleural membrane contacts lung surface.
+- Inner pleural membrane covers the lung surface..

-- Conducting Part:
+- A. Conducting Part:

-- From external nostrils to terminal bronchioles.
+- Extends from the external nostrils to the terminal bronchioles.

-- Exchange Part:
+- B. Exchange Part:

-- Alveoli and their ducts.
+- Consists of alveoli and alveolar ducts.

 Thoracic Chamber: